learning3d/assignment4/README.md

 Now, we will use our 3D Gaussian rasterizer to train a 3D representation of a scene given posed multi-view data.

-More specifically, we will train a 3D representation of a toy cow given multi-view data and a point cloud.
-The folder `./data/cow_dataset` contains images, poses and a point cloud of a toy cow.
+More specifically, we will train a 3D representation of a toy truck given multi-view data and a point cloud.
+The folder `./data/truck` contains images, poses and a point cloud of a toy truck.
 The point cloud is used to initialize the means of the 3D Gaussians.

 In this section, for ease of implementation and because the scene is simple, we will perform training using **isotropic** Gaussians.
 Do recall that you had already implemented all the necessary functionality for this in the previous section!
 In the training code, we just simply set `isotropic` to True while initializing `Gaussians` so that we deal with isotropic Gaussians.